 “I see this A LOT, especially among short-term missionaries, but there are also some problems with long-term ones as well.
 We recently found out about a mission that really only exists in photo-ops.
 The “missionaries” actually live in the States and only come to [our country] once a year for a big to-do with lots of photos and gifts for the locals for participating.
 They make their living like this.
 In one project we headed up a few years ago, we made a decision that when short-term teams came, they could volunteer, but they could not take pictures, because that’s basically all they were doing.
 This kind of thing is a big problem, an elephant in the room for sure.”

 I’ve seen short-termers post photos on social media over the years and thought “wait, what?” in the same way — having done less in reality than they portrayed in their Facebook photos and statuses, but the photos would make you think they got to walk a mile in Mother Theresa’s shoes for a week while they were here and that they personally ended world poverty.

-But to be honest, I’ve always kinda sucked at instagramming my life and posting selfies of what I’m doing all the time.
-Every time I sit down to write a newsletter, I struggle to find appropriate pictures to use because of the old adage that people who read newsletters want to see lots of pictures, and I have few appropriate ones to include.
+But to be honest, I’ve always kinda sucked at Instagramming my life and posting selfies of what I’m doing all the time.
+Every time I sit down to write a newsletter, I struggle to find appropriate pictures to use because of the old adage that people who read newsletters want to see lots of pictures, but I often have few appropriate ones to include.

 I get that.